MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ### Review and save your prompt

-Prompt Builder allows makers to save prompts to facilitate reusability, archiving, and future improvement of prompts.
+Prompt builder allows makers to save prompts to facilitate reusability, archiving, and future improvement of prompts.

 After you test your prompt with the sample value (in step 4), review it to see how well your prompt works.